 Teaches ethical principles, laws, and organizations, which regulate the dental technician and the commercial dental laboratory.
 Introduces the business fundamentals of operating the dental laboratory.
 Includes management, marketing, accounting fundamentals, human resources, production, finance, and dental laboratory design.
 Develops job survival skills.
-Prerequisite or Co-requisite: passing score on computer competency placement test or satisfactory completion of ITE 115 or CSC 155.
+Prerequisite: an interview with the program head in order to determine interest, motivation and aptitudes for dental laboratory activities.
+Corequisite: passing score on computer competency placement test or satisfactory completion of ITE 115 or CSC 155.
 Lecture 2 hours per week.